 - You can sign up to the major search engines' pay-per-click advertising programmes online.
 Contact a specialist online ad agency if you think you have an audience for banner adverts.

-4.3 If you offer information which is impossible to find elsewhere, you may be able to charge for access to your site.
+You may be able to charge for access to your site

 - People are very reluctant to pay for information online, so this model is only viable for websites in specialist areas.

-5.1 Provide an information service, not just an online catalogue.
+Provide an information service, not just an online catalogue

 - For example, Amazon.co.uk offers reviews and interviews, as well as a vast range of products for sale.